microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 }
 ```

-## Test the topology
+## Run the topology

-### Test the topology locally
+### Run the topology on development machin

-To test on your development machine, use the following steps.
+To run on your development machine, use the following steps.
 - Start the SendEvent .NET application to begin sending events, so that you have something to read from Event Hub.
 - Start the topology locally Option 1:
 In eclipse, open the eventhub-blobwriter package, and then open BlobWriterTopology.java file.
 Press F11 to start the topology.